 The hardest aspect of running a background check on yourself is choosing the best site to do it.
 There are dozens of public background checking sites available but some are much better than others.

 Fortunately, we set our researchers the task of testing all the top background checking sites to see which performed best.
-They have tested every aspect of the service on offer and put their heads together to select the top three sites currently available.
+They have tested every aspect of the service on offer and put their heads together to select the top two sites currently available.

 TruthFinder is an excellent background checking site with a terrific record of delivering detailed and accurate results.
 It excels at seeking out the correct information and in none of our tests did TruthFinder miss out anything of consequence.
 Our researchers were unanimous in their praise for its accuracy and they also liked its final reports which are very well structured and easy to follow.